AlynMing/FlixApp/README.md

 - [x] User can search for a movie.
 - [x] All images fade in as they are loading.
 - [x] User can view the large movie poster by tapping on a cell.
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
 - [x] Customize the selection effect of the cell.
 - [x] Customize the navigation bar.
 - [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] See related movies
+- [x] See movie rating
+- [x] See movie reviews (Tapping on the movie rating)
+- [x] See movie trailer

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):